 When to Trigger It

 Anchor it to existing habits.
 Every time you stand up from your desk.
 Every time you finish a meeting.
 Every time you fill your water glass.
 The trigger does not matter.
 The frequency does.
 Six times a day is the floor.
 Eight to ten is better.
+The repetition is what produces the rewiring, and the rewiring is what makes the new posture stick.

 The reset is also useful as a transition between mental modes.
 Before deep focus work, run the reset.
 Before a difficult conversation, run the reset.
 The body posture you bring to a task influences how you perform in it.
+Many people are surprised at how much clearer their thinking feels after a 30-second reset compared to the same thirty seconds spent staring at a screen.

 Stacking Into Your Day